What is adaptive learning? Definition, examples, and tips

 How does adaptive learning actually work?

-To better understand adaptive learning, let's take a brief look behind the scenes: what mechanisms are behind it, and how does technology ensure that your learning path constantly adapts to your individual needs?
+To better understand adaptive learning, let's take a brief look behind the scenes.
+What mechanisms are behind it, and how does technology ensure that your learning path constantly adapts to your individual needs?

 1. Starting point: assessing learning level